 - Click OK.

-- With the mail merge main document open, in the Start Mail Merge group on the Mailings tab, click Select Recipients, and then click Use Existing List.
+- With the mail merge main document open, in the Start Mail Merge group of the Mailings tab, click Select Recipients, and then click Use Existing List.

 - Locate the Excel worksheet in the Select Data Source dialog box, and double-click it.

-Note To prevent being prompted every time you open a data file, you can clear the Confirm conversion at Open check box after you connect to the worksheet.
+Note To prevent being prompted every time you open a data file, you can turn off the Confirm conversion at Open option after you have connected to the worksheet.

 Type a new list

-- In the New Address List dialog box, type the information for the first address, or record, that you want to include in your mail merge.
+- In the New Address List dialog box, type the information for the first address, or record, that you want to include in your label merge.